xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

 large, your workouts become counterproductive.
-A useful rule of thumb is that the minimum effective volume for beginners is around 4 sets per week and muscle group, and the maximal adaptive volume corresponds to around ten (sufficiently hard) sets per week and muscle group .
+A useful rule of thumb is that the minimum effective volume for beginners is around 4 sets per week and muscle group, and the maximal adaptive volume corresponds to around ten (sufficiently hard) sets per week and muscle group.

 Next, let's talk about how we can determine whether or not a set is sufficiently hard.